 Journalism is a business of deadlines.
-Assignments must be turned in no later than ONE MINUTE BEFORE class starts.
-Late assignments receive a zero.
+Assignments must be turned in the due date.
+Late assignments will be accepted only with approval and will receive a point penalty of -15 points for being late.
+There will be a Late Assignments folder for turning in past due assignments.
 Do NOT miss a deadline.
 I am not going to ask you to turn in your work.
 It's up to you to remember to turn it in on time.
 Time in class will often be divided between lectures and hands on exercises.

 EMAIL COMMUNICATION: Communicating with students using the UNT student email account is part of the university's contract with students.
-Electronic communication with students in the class will be through the students' myunt accounts rather than personal email accounts.